-The school bells are about to ring and that means back-to-school fundraising is just around the corner!
-While you may have the urge to organize a plain old walk or marathon, why not up the ante on your fundraising event and give it the extra sizzle that it needs to increase your participation?
-Put a twist on athleticism and create an obstacle course fundraiser instead!
+The school bells are about to ring, so back-to-school fundraising is just around the corner!
+While you may be urged to organize the same old event this year, why not up the ante on your fundraising event and give it the extra sizzle needed to increase participation and excitement?
+Put a twist on athleticism and create an obstacle course fundraiser.
+This can be part of your school fun run or a stand-alone event.

-With the help of the school Physical Education teacher, older students, fitness instructors or any willing parents (especially with a military/veteran background), an obstacle course fundraiser can be created right in your school’s backyard.
-Ask for volunteers that can offer skills, such as a contractor (i.e. a carpenter, a handyman, etc.) and sponsors that can donate materials, such as wood, ropes, nails and more.
+With the help of the school Physical Education teacher, older students, fitness instructors, or willing parents (especially with a military/veteran background), an obstacle course fundraiser can be created right in your school’s backyard.
+Ask for volunteers who can offer skills, such as a contractor (i.e., a carpenter or handyman), and sponsors who can donate materials like wood, ropes, nails, and more.

 Here are some obstacles and activities that can be added with a bit of ingenuity: